 3490.3 THE AGED, BLIND, AND DISABLED 07-91

-§
+in February of each year.
+For QMBs who have title II income, the new poverty levels are effective beginning with the month after the last month for which COLAs are disregarded, or in most years, April.
+For QMBs without title II income, the new poverty levels are effective no later than the date of publication in the Federal Register.

+In determining resource eligibility, use the methodologies used in the SSI program unless more liberal methodologies are approved by HCFA under §1902(r)(2) of the Act.

 3490.3 Individuals Eligible Both as QMBs and Under Other Eligibility Groups Under State Plan.--An individual who is otherwise eligible for Medicaid under the State plan (e.g., as categorically needy or medically needy) may also be eligible as a QMB.
 An individual who would be eligible as a QMB and under some other eligibility group may choose, per 42 CFR 435.404, to have eligibility determined only under one category.
 However, the individual is not required to make such a choice.
 He/she is entitled to have eligibility determined under all categories for which he/she may qualify.
 As an initial screening device only, you may establish a series of questions which can be used to determine whether an individual is likely to be eligible as a QMB as well as under another part of the State plan.
 However, provide full and complete information to the individual about the benefits available for each group for which the individual may be eligible prior to any choice of eligibility category being made.
 Also inform the individual of his/her right to have eligibility determined for all categories of Medicaid eligibility regardless of the apparent result of the initial screening.
 If an individual does not specifically and voluntarily choose to have his/her eligibility determined under one category only, and if he/she would be eligible both as a QMB and under another group in the State plan, make him/her eligible both as a QMB and the other group for which he/she is eligible.